Westbury High School (Houston)

 Westbury High School is a secondary school located in the Brays Oaks, of Southwest Houston, Texas, near the Westbury neighborhood.
 It has grades 9 through 12, and is part of the Houston Independent School District.
-In 2019, Jerri Nixon succeeded Susan Monaghan as principal, who had retired.

 In addition to its academic programs it has automotive technology, health science, engineering, firefighting, computer technology and business career programs.

 History

-Westbury High School opened its doors for the first time in the fall of 1961.
-The three-story building with its main entrance facing Gasmer Street housed the administrative offices, classrooms, a cafeteria, an auditorium, library and a gym.
+Westbury High School opened in the fall of 1961.
+The three-story building with its main entrance facing Gasmer Street housed the administrative offices, classrooms, cafeteria, auditorium, library, and gym.

-Westbury's 1961 enrollment consisted of 813 students – seniors, juniors, sophomores coming from Bellaire, Lamar, and San Jacinto High Schools, and freshmen coming from Meyerland Jr High School.
+Westbury's 1961 enrollment consisted of 813 students – seniors, juniors, and sophomores coming from Bellaire, Lamar, and San Jacinto High Schools; and freshmen coming from Johnston Jr High School (now Meyerland Middle School).
 After the first year, there would not be a freshman class until the late 1970s.
 Of that first year's class, 58 seniors received their diplomas in the Westbury High School auditorium.

 W. I. "Jim" Burns was Westbury's first principal.
-A lieutenant colonel in the Army Air Corps during World War II, Burns had taught chemistry at San Jacinto and Lamar High Schools and had opened Bellaire High School as assistant principal.
+A lieutenant colonel in the Army Air Corps during World War II, Burns had taught chemistry at San Jacinto and Lamar High Schools, and had opened Bellaire High School as assistant principal.

-There were 73 teachers in first year.
+There were 73 teachers in the first year.
 The curriculum included the academic courses — math, science, English and foreign language; the fine arts — music and art, speech, drama, journalism, home economics; the commercial subjects—typing, business machines, and business law; the industrial arts—mechanical drawing—architectural drawing, woodshop and metal shop; drivers education, physical education and the National Defense Cadet Corps.

 The school set up the Oceanography/Living Resource Center to provide oceanography education and biological material for the district's science classes.
-Later the oceanography was phased out and it became the Living Resource Center (known as the "Frog Farm" around Westbury).
+Later, oceanography was phased out and it became the Living Resource Center (known as the "Frog Farm" around Westbury).

 W.L.
 Burns died in 1966 and John Brandstetter served as the interim principal until Kenneth Gupton was appointed principal in 1967.